Visiting the dentist beats standing in front of a camera, right?.

 And finally a mention of the type of video content that all businesses yearn to create – authentic video; video that is real, that is true to who you are, your beliefs and what you stand for.

 Recording yourself on camera for business purposes is about the most authentic thing you can do.
-There’s few bells and whistles, clearly it denotes rawness and immediacy and
+There’s few bells and whistles and clearly it shows the real you (even with make up).

 If your delivery, your smile, your content is real, then you’ve delivered a video that is authentic.
-Authenticity is what your audience want.
-They want to see a human face in your business and your video will do just that.
+It’s what your audience want, the humans in your business and your video will do just that.

 Chuck in all the technical and logistical tips and you’ll have made, if not an award-winning video, but certainly one that will connect with your customers and hopefully deliver your goals.